Colostrum management for suckler calves

 Quantity and Quickly

-Suckled calves should have consumed three litres or 10% of colostrum within two hours of birth.
-If not, this should be given to the calf via a nipple bottle or stomach tube, preferably by stripping the colostrum from the mother or using stored colostrum from another cow.
+Quantity always depends on quality, but suckled calves should have consumed four litres of good quality colostrum within two hours from birth or equivalent to 10% of body weight.
+A second feed should follow of similar size within 12 hours of birth.
+If the calf is not getting up and sucking, this should be given to the calf via a nipple bottle or stomach tube, preferably by stripping the colostrum from the mother or using stored colostrum from another cow.

 The calf’s ability to absorb the immunoglobulins in colostrum reduces significantly from approximately six hours after birth and has gone completely by 24 hours.